Indigo Foundation Inc

 Since this foundation does not accept unsolicited applications, traditional "success factors" do not apply.
 However, analysis of their grantmaking patterns reveals:

-1. Established Local Presence - Recipients are well-established organizations with proven track records in the Louisville area or other Kentucky communities
+1. Established Local Presence - Recipients are well-established organisations with proven track records in the Louisville area or other Kentucky communities

-2. Focus on Underserved Populations - Strong emphasis on serving uninsured, low-income, or otherwise underserved populations (free clinics, community colleges serving first-generation students, child development centers with waitlists)
+2. Focus on Underserved Populations - Strong emphasis on serving uninsured, low-income, or otherwise underserved populations (free clinics, community colleges serving first-generation students, child development centres)

 3. Healthcare and Human Services Emphasis - The vast majority of grants support healthcare access, child development, or workforce development initiatives

-4. Operational Excellence - Recipients demonstrate strong volunteer engagement (Family Community Clinic), significant community impact (14,000+ patients served), or fill critical gaps (child development center waitlists)
+4. Operational Excellence - Recipients demonstrate strong volunteer engagement (Family Community Clinic with 14,000+ patients served) or fill critical community gaps

 Key Takeaways for Grant Writers